cmu-hgc-mac/wirebonder_gui/geometries/README.md

 This directory contains the position configuration files for the cells in the hexaboard for the various geometries.

 ## Legend for `hex_positions.csv` and `backside_mbites_pos.csv`
 The hexaboard for `Full` is centered around `(0,0)`.
 These files contain the `(x,y)` coordinates of the cells in the hexaboard.
-So a hexagonal cell with a vertex pad and a center pad will have the same numbers.
+So a hexagonal cell with a vertex pad and a center pad will have the same coordinates.

 ## Legend for `pad_to_channel_mapping.csv`
 (Ignore ASIC and Channel cols; may be left blank)

+Positive pad numbers correspond to a chip+channel combination.
+The negative numbers do not have any physical meaning and are for bookkeeping.
+Negative numbers smaller than -12 are guardrail bonds and lie on the perimeter.
+Other negative numbered pads are mousebites.

 `Channeltype == 0` is full hexagon,
 `Channeltype == 1` is outside and circular and has a negative PAD value,